thibaudcolas/thib.me/src/_posts/2024-01-23-the-future-of-django-at-django-meetup-cologne.md

 date: 2024-01-23 21:29:58 +0100
 comments: true
 comments_discussion:
-categories: [Django Software Foundation, Django, Governance]
+categories: [Talks, Django Software Foundation, Django, Governance]
 ---

 We discussed the future of Django with the Django Meetup Cologne community.
 Here are the results and my notes.